Atlas-B2023/ResidentialElectrificationTracker/README.md

 # Documentation

 Documentation is done with mkdocs, mkdocstrings, mkdocs_gen_files, and mkdocs-material.
 To build documentation, run `mkdocs serve`.
 To build a static site, run `mkdocs build`, and the output will be in the sites directory.

+# Output

+output from running the program happens in two places, in output/, and in src/backend/.cache/.
+In output, there are folders with the names of metropolitans. inside are files with the name of a zip code. in these zip code files, the data collected is stored and can be retrieved.
+In src/backend/.cache, census data is stored. this will likely by changed to be another top level folder in output/.
+It will have the lookups in one folder, and outputs of our cleaned data in another folder